Updated on 2025-11-10 GMT+08:00

 Request-URI

-URI used to request operations on OBS resources.
+URI used in the request for operating OBS resources.
 For details about URIs, see Constructing a Request.

 NOTE:

-If query_string is used for signature, the Request-URI will contain the signature information.
-Otherwise, the Request-URI will not contain the signature information.
+If query_string is used for signature, the Request-URI will contain the signature information; otherwise, it will not.

 GET /bucket?location HTTP/1.1